Highway Crash In Carrollton Leads To Stabbing And Strangulation On I-35E

-CARROLLTON, Texas (CBSDFW.COM) – A 26-year-old Flower Mound man faces multiple charges of aggravated assault with a deadly weapon after stabbing two people and strangling a third following a crash on I-35E in Carrollton Thursday, March 18.
+CARROLLTON, Texas (CBSDFW.COM) – A 26-year-old Flower Mound man faces multiple charges of aggravated assault with a deadly weapon after stabbing two people and strangling a third following a crash on I-35E in Carrollton Thursday, March 18, police said.

-None of the injuries are believed to be life-threatening.READ MORE: Arlington Officer Shoots, Kills Man Wanted For Multiple Rapes After Allegedly Pointing Gun At Police
+None of the injuries are believed to be life-threatening.READ MORE: Third Stimulus Check: Additional Benefits In The Economic Relief Package

 The incident happened in the express lanes just before 5:00 p.m.

-Witnesses said the suspect got out of his vehicle, was first in a verbal altercation, then began assaulting other drivers involved in the crash as well as a passerby who stopped to intervene.
+Witnesses said the suspect, later identified as Dillon Stoffregen, got out of his vehicle, was first in a verbal altercation, and then began assaulting other drivers involved in the crash as well as a passerby who stopped to intervene.

-Detectives ask that everyone who recorded either the crash or the assaults that followed contact them at (972) 466-3333 or CrimeTips@CityofCarrollton.com.READ MORE: Flu, RSV Cases Way Down In North Texas: Doctors Credit Public Health Measures During COVID-19 Pandemic
+Detectives ask that everyone who recorded either the crash or the assaults that followed contact them at (972) 466-3333 or CrimeTips@CityofCarrollton.com.READ MORE: Texas Sheriff Calls In-Custody Death Of Marvin Scott A Tragedy & Asks For Patience While Investigations Are Completed

 The victims are being treated at three different North Texas hospitals.